 Day Care Assistance Program

-It is the student’s responsibility to select a day care provider.
-Students may search online at www.txchildcaresearch.org to find providers.
-Using this website a student may enter his/her requirements, including the zip code and then be provided with a list of child care providers, including their locations and phone numbers.
-At the website a student may also, select specific providers to research licensing history and compliance with health and safety standards.
-A student might visit the day care he/she is considering so he/she may speak with the caregivers and observe the interaction between the children and staff.
-Students might also speak to other parents who have children attending that day care.
-The student has the final decision about locating a day care provider for his/her child(ren).
+It is the applicant's responsibility to select a day care provider.
+Applicants may search online at www.txchildcaresearch.org to find providers, obtain phone numbers and locations, and research licensing history and compliance with health and safety standards.
+Applicants may want to visit the day care under consideration to speak with the caregivers and observe the interaction between the children and staff, as well as speak to other parents who have children attending that day care.

 Fax: (409) 882-3049

 Ron Lewis Library Bldg., Rm.
 364